soulsam480/zorozuro/content/blog/paytm-payments-for-serverless-websites.md

 ---
 type: js
 language: js
-title: Paytm payments for serverless websites.
+title: Paytm payments for serverless websites
 summary: Paytm payments integration for serverless JAMstack websites using Netlify lambda functions.
 This repo will save you from the nightmare of setting up a serverless payment integration from scratch.